 Hi!
 My name’s Austin.
-I am a rising senior at the University of Michigan from Ashburn, Virginia studying computer science with an interest in computer vision and 3D systems.
-I like exploring the ways machines can be used to generate and interpret visual content in both virtual contexts and the real world.
+I am a senior at the University of Michigan from Ashburn, Virginia studying computer science with an interest in computer vision, HCI, and 3D systems.
+I like exploring the ways machines can be used to generate and interpret visual content in both virtual contexts and the real world, and how human input can be used to improve these systems.

-Also I do work in the game development space, mainly using the Unity engine.
+Outside of research I also I do work in the game development space, mainly using the Unity engine.
 I love not only programming games but also designing and creating assets for them, especially in 3D.
-I am a third-year officer of Wolverine Soft at UMich, currently in the role of treasurer but having also served as webmaster and historian in the past.
+I recently graduated from being a third-year officer of Wolverine Soft at UMich, departing from the role of treasurer but having also served as webmaster and historian in the past.

 In my free time I enjoy playing RPG and sandbox video games, and also feeding my artistic side by practicing 3D modeling, sketching, and photography.